- Bus tours

 - Volcano tours

-Lanzarote tour to Timanfaya National Park, Green Lagoon, Jameos del Agua and la Geria
+Lanzarote Grand Tour to Timanfaya National Park, Green Lagoon, Jameos del Agua and la Geria

-Discover the island’s most emblematic landscapes and places in a single excursion.
+Discover the island’s most emblematic landscapes and places in a the Grand Tour.
 Visit these areas and monuments comfortably and accompanied by an official guide while avoiding the long queues required to access Timanfaya and Los Jameos.

 The first landmark of our excursion is Salinas de Janubio.
 Although we will view it from the bus, we will still be able to appreciate why it has been declared a Protected Natural Space both for its history and for its unique salt formations.